 Paul Baldwin, Trustee

-Paul has nearly 20 years’ experience of the banking industry, working for UBS, Kleinwort Benson, Goldman Sachs, and HSBC.
-Whilst working at HSBC, Paul led a team of 65 across 10 different countries developing financial risk management products for large corporate and institutional clients.
-Prior to banking, Paul worked as a Management Consultant with The LEK Partnership, and within the Strategy and Planning sector for a large manufacturing business.
+Paul had nearly 20 years’ experience of the banking industry, working for UBS, Kleinwort Benson, Goldman Sachs, and HSBC.
+Whilst working at HSBC, he led a team of 65 across 10 different countries developing financial risk management products for large corporate and institutional clients.

-Paul has a passion for skiing and is a BASI (British Association of Snowsport Instructors) qualified instructor for both Alpine and Adaptive skiing, as well as a Volunteer Instructor and Treasurer for an Aldershot-based Disabled Snowsports club.
-Paul has a degree in Engineering from Fitzwilliam College, Cambridge University and an M.B.A from the Wharton School of the University of Pennsylvania.
+Paul has a passion for skiing and is a BASI (British Association of Snowsport Instructors) qualified instructor for both Alpine and Adaptive skiing, as well as a volunteer instructor and Treasurer for a local disabled snowsports club.

 Jeremy was until recently a senior civil servant.
-He worked at the Department for Work and Pensions where he was Director General for Strategy and Policy and at the Department for Education, where he worked on both schools and HE policy and spent four years as non-executive director of the Student Loans Company.
-He also spent two years on secondment to HM Treasury and worked for a number of years at the Economic and Social Research Council.
+He worked at the Department for Work and Pensions where he was Director General for Strategy and Policy and at the Department for Education, where he worked on both schools and HE policy and spent 4 years as non- executive director of the Student Loans Company.
+He also spent 2 years on secondment to HM Treasury and worked for number of years at the Economic and Social Research Council.

 Jeremy is deeply interested in human capital issues and the critical importance of lifelong learning.
 He is also strongly committed to the use of evidence and analysis in policy making.